The Field Bet

 On the surface, betting the Field seems like a good idea because there are more winning numbers than losing ones.
 The catch is Field bets have a considerably higher house edge than other common wagers in craps.
 This article covers everything about Field bets, from how they work and how much they pay to their odds of winning, their advantages, and disadvantages.
 Also included is information on what strategy to use when betting the Field to increase your expected return in the long term.

 The Field Bet Explained

-When you make a Field bet it is important to follow the game and remember that you can place or remove your chips at any time.
+When you make a Field bet, it is important to follow the game and remember that you can place or remove your chips at any time.
 If you get distracted, however, your winnings and initial bet can easily be accepted as a parlay until you lose the Field bet.

 Odds and Payout Options of the Field Bet

-Players will always receive even money if the dice rolls 3, 4, 9, 10 or 11.
-The different payouts are for when the dice roll 2 or 12.
-The first option awards players who have made a Field bet a double payout (2 to 1) if either 2 or 12 roll.
+Players always receive even money if the dice roll produces 3, 4, 9, 10, or 11.
+Different payout structures are in place when the dice roll results in 2 or 12.
+The first option awards players who have made a Field bet a double payout (2 to 1) if either 2 or 12 are rolled.
 The second variant of craps pays 2 to 1 when the dice roll a 2, while the payout for a 12 is 3 to 1.
 The third and rarest case is when players are paid triple for either a 2 or a 12.
-The third payout option is also known as “zero expectation” due to the fact that the casino has no advantage.
+The third payout option is also known as “zero expectation” because the casino has no advantage.